Heinvv10/FF_Next.js/docs/VPS/MEETINGS_SYNC_CRON.md

 ## Email Notifications

-After each sync, an email is sent to the admin address (`meetings@velocityfibre.co.za`) with:
+After each sync, an email is sent to the admin address (`ai@velocityfibre.co.za`) with:

 **Success Email:**
 - ✅ Number of meetings synced